By Kitty Testa

 Until recent years, I had never heard the term cultural appropriation in a political context.
 The term, as I was familiar with it, was used by anthropologists to explain cultural development.
 Seemingly overnight it was elevated to a grave, moral, and politically incorrect sin.
 Suddenly victim groups claimed that usage or adoption of their cultural “symbols” was an aggression against their group as a whole.

-Nearly a year ago, a video surfaced of a black student at San Francisco State University berating a fellow student who is white for wearing his hair in dreadlocks.
+In 2016, a video surfaced of a black student at San Francisco State University berating a fellow student who is white for wearing his hair in dreadlocks.
 The black female student threatened her white male counterpart with a haircut, “because it’s my culture.”

 Most recently, Latina students at Pitzer College in southern California painted permissible graffiti on a free speech wall warning, “White Girl, Take OFF Your hoops!!!!”
 As reported by The Claremont Independent, a publication of Claremont Colleges, of which Pitzer is one, quoted one of the students involved in creating the graffiti: